 The following is an excerpt from article DA375 by Hank Hanegraaff.
-The full article can be found by following the link below the excerpt.
+The full article in PDF format can be found by clicking here.

 In light of the fact that both science and Scripture corroborate the view that abortion is the painful killing of an innocent human being, it is incumbent upon Christians to do everything in their power to halt the spread of this enormous evil.
 There are indeed many fronts on which our battle must be waged.
 Ultimately, however, lasting change only comes when the hearts of people are transformed.
 For when the heart is transformed, a person’s behavior is revolutionized as well.
 Because of the transcendent importance of this issue, I’ve developed the acronym A-B-O-R-T-I-O-N as a memorable tool to help believers annihilate abortion arguments.

 Remember, however, the goal is not to win an argument but rather to use well-reasoned answers to the arguments of abortion advocates as springboards or opportunities to share a message of life and light.

 Pro-Life VS Pro-Choice- A = AD HOMINEM

 Attacking people rather than arguing principles, ad hominem arguments are a trick designed to distract attention from the real issue — namely, that abortion is the killing of an innocent human being.
 Comedienne Whoopi Goldberg used this tactic when she suggested that abortion rights advocates would take pro-lifers more seriously if they were willing to adopt babies slated for abortion.13